elastic/elasticsearch-sql-odbc/README.md

 Building the driver requires the installation of Microsoft tools.
 These can be from the Visual Studio pack or with the [standalone tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

-Version 2017 Enterprize 15 is used to develop with, older versions should work fine too, with their corresponding modules.
+Version 2017 Enterprise 15 is used to develop with, older versions should work fine too, with their corresponding modules.
 The lists of packages for MSVC 2017 are given below.